jmegner/KillTeamResources/README.md

 ## Rules And Factions, For Human Consumption

 * [Wahapedia](https://wahapedia.ru/kill-team2/the-rules/introduction/) web site.
 The best resource for rules and team info.
 Very nice layout, linking, and hover-info-boxes.
+If this list could only have one link, it would be to Wahapedia.
 * [ktdash](https://ktdash.app/killteam.htm) web app.
 Build rosters.
 Browse factions, killteams, and operatives.
 Run games with CP/VP/TP and wound trackers.